mmreda/location-tracking/README.md

 The main features are:

 Get the user's current location
-Start a location tracking by foreground service for to get location updates every 5 seconds and store them in a database.
+Start a location tracking by foreground service to get location updates every 5 seconds and store them in a database.
 Stop the location tracking.
 Show the stored location points on a map using a polyline.
 Get driving directions between two points using the Directions API.